graphql/marketing/graphqlconf/partners.md

-# Media and Community Partner Program for GraphQLConf - DRAFT
+# Media and Community Partner Program for GraphQLConf

 NOTE: The GraphQL Foundation Community Comittee will approve or offer change to the guidance below.
 WiP